johnmcfarlane/papers/c++/error-handling.md

 Because of this, unit testing will always play a vital role in a healthy development process.

-### UB Considered Helpful
+### A Carefully Controlled Vagueness

-Nevertheless, developers who aim for program correctness must recognise that a formal notion of bugs which is machine-testable, is every bit as important as type safety.
+Nevertheless, developers who value program correctness recognise that a formal, machine-testable notion of bugs is every bit as important as type safety.
-It is undoubtedly better to discover bugs early in the development process and this has led to a reliance on type safety over all else.
+It is undoubtedly better to discover bugs early in the development process and this is why static typing promotes safer code.

-However, constant expressions illustrate that once compilers are able to detect undefined behaviour, what was previously seen as a disadvantage now becomes beneficial.
+However, constant expressions illustrate that once tools are able to detect Unambiguous Bugs during compilation, what was previously seen as dynamic and therefore problematic quickly becomes static and therefore beneficial.
-And even if a bug escapes the build process, it is still better to identify it during testing than let it survive to production.
+But even if a bug escapes the build process, it is still better to identify it during testing than to let it survive to production.

+Defining the behaviour of code that contains a bug only makes is harder to identify the bug during development.
+For this reason, much undefined behaviour, including all Unambiguous Bugs is helpful for developing correct, safe code — provided it is tested for.

 ## Conclusion